 G. Rental Coverage

-This type of coverage pays for rental car if your car has been stolen or damaged in an accident.
-Usually the benefit is a set dollar per day with a limited number of days.
+This type of coverage pays for a rental car if your car has been stolen or damaged in an accident.
+Usually, the benefit is a set dollar per day with a limited number of days.

 H. Towing Coverage